The Prevention Awareness Crew

 The counselors at the Counseling Center are also available to assist victims of sexual assault, between the hours of 8 a.m. and 5 p.m., Monday through Friday.
 For more information about sexual assault issues, contact the Counseling Center at 587-7746.

 The CCASA (Colorado Coalition Against Sexual Assault) training manual is available for training on sexual assault issues.
-In the past, the San Luis Valley District Attorney’s Office, the ASU Police Department, the ASU administration, the San Luis Valley SANE (Sexual Assault Nurse Examiners), the San Luis Valley Prevention Coalition, representatives from the Bacchus Network, and Tu Casa have all participated as guest training presenters.
+In the past, the San Luis Valley District Attorney’s Office, the Adams State Police Department, the Adams State administration, the San Luis Valley SANE (Sexual Assault Nurse Examiners), the San Luis Valley Prevention Coalition, representatives from the Bacchus Network, and Tu Casa have all participated as guest training presenters.

 Date Rape Drugs